Nasatti/Sneak-Peek/README.md

 Allows users to see the posts of their followers or of all the world

 ### Search
-People can search Users, Shoes and Shoes on Sale - this function is not implement for mobile phone yet)
+People can search Users, Shoes and Shoes on Sale

 ### Message
 To write to other users for send or buy shoes